 1. Correct the alpha error yourself

 With the help of the statistical analysis of variance (ANOVA), the first thing tested is whether a significant difference exists in the overall comparison of multiple test variants (the so-called F-test).
 But you still don’t know the test variant for which this is the case.
-A uni-factorial analysis of variance checks whether the variances of the individual samples differ, and the test variant that features a significant, higher conversion rate than the control.
+A uni-factorial analysis of variance checks whether the variances of the individual samples differ.

 2. Limit the number of test variants

-If this is too complicated, the number of test variants can be limited right from the start.
-Based on experience, no more than three variants plus the control should be run in one test.
-In doing so, the variants should always be well-conceived and hypothesis-driven.
+If option one is too complicated or time consuming, the number of test variants can be limited right from the start.
+Based on our experience, no more than three variants plus the control should be run in one test.

-By the way: The problem of an increasing probability of error also arises for multivariate testing (MVT)!
+It should be noted that the problem of an increasing probability of error also arises for multivariate testing (MVT)!
 Practical tips for a successful MVT are found at “Statistics trap #4.”

 There are different opinions on whether one user should be allowed in a number of tests at the same time.

 While some argue that this is not a problem because the effects balance out, others see contamination effects as a result of parallel testing—interactions between tests and variants can lead to non-linear effects, greater variances and sinking validity.